Child rapist gets life for 1980s murder of 2 California boys

 Rasmuson also kidnapped, stabbed and strangled 6-year-old Miguel Antero, who vanished on April 8, 1986, after stepping off of a school bus near his Agoura Hills home.
 His body was found that day in a wash near his home in the northwestern county.

+His father, Gil Antero, said in court that Miguel was “”caring and full of joy” and said his killing “has shattered our lives to pieces.”

-Decades later, DNA evidence linked Rasmuson to the slayings, prosecutors said.
+Decades after the boys were killed, DNA evidence linked Rasmuson to the slayings, prosecutors said.
 In 2015, he was arrested at his parents’ home in Sandpoint, Idaho, where he had been living as a registered sex offender.

 Rasmuson pleaded guilty in February to two counts of murder with the special circumstance that he committed multiple killings.

-The case was marked by conflict over District Attorney George Gascón’s reform policies - which in general bar the filling of special-circumstance allegations - and prompted the DA of neighboring Orange County to file his own case against Rasmuson out of concern that he might one day be eligible for parole.
+The case was marked by conflict over District Attorney George Gascón’s reform policies - which in general bar the filling of special-circumstance allegations - and prompted the District Attorney of neighboring Orange County to file his own case against Rasmuson out of concern that he might one day be eligible for parole.

 Orange County District Attorney Todd Spitzer said he stood “”shoulder to shoulder” with the families, friends and neighbors of the two boys outside the courthouse and released white balloons in honor of the victims.